latolukasz/beeorm-doc/docs/guide/crud.md

 It's important to note that you can only update entities that are already loaded and have their data stored internally.
 If you try to update an entity that has not been loaded, BeeORM will return an error.

-In the example provided, the code loads two ProductEntity instances and a CategoryEntity instance from the database, then modifies the Name property of each entity and calls `FlushMany()` to update all three entities in a single batch.
+In the example provided, the code loads two ProductEntity instances and a CategoryEntity instance from the database, then modifies the Name property of each entity and calls `Flush()` to update all three entities in a single batch.
 This results in three `UPDATE` statements being executed against the database, and the relevant cache entries being invalidated to ensure that the updated data is reflected in future queries.

 ## Cloning entities